 Investing for a VCT involves backing companies when they are small and still at an early stage of development and share price progress depends on them being noticed by a wider circle of investors as they produce results and develop their businesses over time.
+This quite often takes longer than expected and they remain potentially vulnerable until they achieve profitability.

-Our fear in April 2020 was that the pandemic would make raising enough finance to achieve this much harder.
-To the credit of AIM investors this has not turned out to be the case in 2020 and even those companies which have faced more difficult trading conditions should emerge with stronger balance sheets.
+Our fear two years ago was that the pandemic would make raising enough finance to achieve this much harder.
+To the credit of AIM investors this has not turned out to be the case and even those companies that faced more difficult trading conditions have had the chance to strengthen their balance sheets.